testervippro/Selenium-Automation/README.md

 ## Local Execution
 - **Local Machine**:
   Run tests directly in your IDE.
-  - Uses `WebDriverManager` to set up the browser.
   - The `createLocalDriver()` method in `BrowserFactory` handles browser instances.

 ---

 ## Local Suite
-- Uses `WebDriverManager` to set up the browser.
 - Browser info is specified in the TestNG suite file for multi-browser tests.

 ### Profiles in `pom.xml` for Local Suite Execution